Analysis-aware defeaturing: problem setting and a posteriori estimation: Introduction

 Consequently, the first aim of this paper is to give a solid mathematical framework for analysis-based defeaturing, and to precisely define the defeaturing error.
 We consider geometries that contain a single feature, the case of a geometry with multiple features being the subject of our subsequent work in preparation.
-We work in the context of the Laplace equation for which Neumann boundary conditions are imposed on the features, and we introduce an \emph{a posteriori} estimator of the defeaturing error that explicitly depends on the size of the features.
-Our estimator is easy to compute, very cheap, and it is proven to be reliable and efficient.
+We work in the context of {Poisson} equation for which Neumann boundary conditions are imposed on the features, and we introduce an \textit{a posteriori} estimator of the defeaturing error that explicitly depends on the size of the features.
+Our estimator is easy to compute, very cheap, and it is proven to be reliable and efficient {up to oscillations}.
 Moreover, the considered features are very general, they can either be negative (internal or boundary holes), positive (protrusions), or more complex with both positive and negative components.
-As mentioned earlier, the estimator is very cheap to compute.
-Indeed, after the computation of the solution in the defeatured domain, it only requires the solution of a local problem in a simplified feature (as, e.g., its bounding box) if the feature is positive, and the computation of local boundary integrals.
+As mentioned earlier, the estimator is very cheap to compute{: }after the computation of the solution in the defeatured domain, it only requires the solution of a local problem in a simplified feature (as, e.g., its bounding box) if the feature is positive, and the computation of local boundary integrals. {Indeed, the proposed estimator is derived from a representation of the defeaturing error that only involves differences between boundary terms on the feature, as already observed in Refs.~\cite{gopalakrishnansuresh2008,turevsky2008defeaturing} and in Refs.~\cite{ligao2011,ligaozhang2012,ligaomartin2013}.}